 E-cards are a topic all their own — I have a love/hate relationship with them because a few companies knock them out of the park, while most use them as a seasonal SPAM outlet.

 But the paper cards you might consider ordering for your sales team to send to clients are another beast.
-As someone who’s been sending and receiving holiday cards at the same company for 16 years, here are my thoughts on how to make client card giving more lovable.
+As someone who’s been sending and receiving holiday cards at the same company for over a decade (not by choice), here are my thoughts on how to make client card giving more lovable.

 Your Sales Team Must Hand-Write Them